attunehq/attune/docs/user-guide/self-hosting.md

-# Attune Publishing Self-Hosting Guide
+# Attune Self-Hosting Guide

-This guide provides detailed steps for self-hosting Attune Publishing.
+Self-hosting Attune is more involved than using Attune Cloud.

+This guide will assume you understand the basics of Debian package repositories and hosting.
+If you need to brush up, check out the sections in the [user guide](./README.md) about publishing packages.

 ## Prerequisites

 Before you begin, ensure you have the following installed:

-- **Docker**: Required for running the Attune control plane and required services (PostgreSQL and MinIO)
+- **Docker**: Required for running the Attune control plane and required services (PostgreSQL and MinIO).
-- **Go**: Required for building the Attune CLI
+- **Rust**: Required for building the Attune CLI.

-## 1. Clone the Repository
+## 1. Clone the repository

 ```bash
 git clone https://github.com/attunehq/attune.git
 cd attune
 ```

-## 2. Set Up Environment Variables
+## 2. Set up environment variables

 Copy the example environment file and modify it as needed: